osl-incubator/scicookie/docs/guide.md

 deploying containerized applications, and can provide a streamlined and efficient platform for running Python projects.

-In case you do not want to include alguna de estas opciones in your project, you can do so by selecting the option `None` (this is the default option).
+In case you do not want to include DevOps in your project, you can do so by selecting the option `None` (this is the default option).

 ## Project team